dolph/dotfiles/README.md

-# workbench
+# dotfiles

-Build a machine with software, dotfiles, etc, for work.
+Build a machine with software, dotfiles, etc, for productivity.

 ## Dependencies